ky

 Library Website Design in Kentucky

 Check out the site here!
-Does your business or nonprofit have a large amount of content that needs an update?
-Perhaps your site is in need of a fresh makeover.
+Does your business or nonprofit have a lot of content that needs updates?
+Perhaps your site demands a fresh makeover.
 I would love to help!
 Hire me to be your public library web designer.

-Back in the year 2013, my home county’s library system contacted me for a huge rebranding project.
+Way back in 2013, my home county’s library system contacted me for a huge rebranding project.
 They called on me to create a new public library logo design and website for them.
-Back when I was growing up in Muhlenberg County, Kentucky, I fondly remember participating in their annual summer reading program each year.
+When I was growing up in Muhlenberg County, Kentucky, I fondly remember participating in their annual summer reading program each year.
 I also would often stop in to check out books while I walked home on my way from my school, Greenville Elementary.
 Because of this, I considered the library logo art project to be a very special honor.

 Public library logo design in Kentucky – fonts and Image

-First, I created a line drawing based on the iconic county courthouse tower using the Adobe Illustrator application.
+First, I created a line drawing, which was based on the iconic county courthouse tower using the Adobe Illustrator application.
 This building happens to be the largest open belfry anywhere in the United States.
 The courthouse tower resides right across the street from the Greenville (Harbin Memorial) branch of the public library.
 MCPL also has a branch situated in Central City, KY.

 After I drew up the focal vector image, I spelled out the words in the main title “Muhlenberg County Public Libraries”.
 I chose the Museo Slab serif style font.
 I love this font, since it creates an identity that looks both classic and modern at the same time.
 A simplified book shape opens up in the foreground in order to provide a tasteful contrast to the architecture portrayed behind it.
 It avoids the pitfall of potentially making the design too complicated by still not being too obvious or complex.